-.
-In the game, you play the role of two protagonists: Darril, a care-free and kind army deserter, and Elsa, a serious pilot in the small organization -- the "Durandal."
-The two Characters start off in their own stories, but further down the road the stories end up being inexorably intertwined..
+Front Mission 4 is a single player, tactical role-playing game, made by Square Enix.
+In the game, players take control of two protagonists: Darril, a care-free and kind army deserter, and Elsa, a serious pilot in the small organization -- the "Durandal."
+The two characters start off in their own stories, but further down the road the stories end up being inexorably intertwined.

 There's also been changes to the Battle system setting it apart from previous entries: